Current Assets Definition

-These are assets which are held by a business for a short period, mainly a year, or within an accounting cycle of a business.
-Current Assets are a balance sheet account that can either be converted to cash or used to pay current liabilities within the above mentioned time frame.
+Current assets are assets which are held by a business for a short period, mainly a year, or within an accounting cycle of a business.
+These are balance sheet accounts which can either be converted to cash or used to pay current liabilities within the same time frame.

-Examples of current assets include Cash, Bank, Debtors, Stock, Prepaid Expenses, etc. They are shown on the Assets side of the balance sheet.
-Current Assets are also called circulating assets, circulating capital or floating assets.
+The list of current assets includes Cash, Bank, Debtors, Stock, Prepaid Expenses, etc. They are shown on the Assets side of the balance sheet.

 Such short-term assets are also called circulating assets, circulating capital, or floating assets.